Yusef-H/PartyMaker/templates/README.md

 ## Support

 If you encounter issues with configuration:
-1. Check `CLAUDE.md` file for additional guidelines
-2. Refer to official documentation for each service
+1. Refer to official documentation for each service
-3. Contact the development team for assistance
+2. Contact the development team for assistance

 ---